 Mayne's Hindu law and Usage Revised by Justice Ranganath Misra and Dr. Vijendra Kumar.
 Bharat Law House, New Delhi.

-Modern Hindu Law.
-Paras Diwan.
-Allahabad Law Agency.
-Family Law Paras Diwan.
-Allahabad Law Agency.
-Outlines of Muhammadan Law.
-Asaf A.A.Fyzee.
-Oxford University Press.
 Dr.Poonam Pradhan Saxena, Family Law Lectures, Family Law-II - Lexis Nexis.

 This is to map the level of relevance of the Course Outcome (CO) with Programme Outcome (PO).